 The normal course load for a full-time undergraduate student is twelve (12) credit hours per semester.
 A student may take up to fifteen (15) or more hours with the approval of the Academic Dean.
-A normal course load for a full-time graduate student is nine (9) credit hours.
+A normal course load for a full-time graduate student is nine (9) credit hours and six (6) credit hours for a full-time postgraduate student.